carolinamedina26/School_District_Analysis/README.md

 # Results
 ## Effects of the changes
-The overall summary of the schools did not change since we performed the data cleansing only to the requested data points.
-Since there was a mistake on the 9th grades scores on Thomas Hight School, we proceed to change their math and reading grades to NaN, and preform the analysis again, these changes on the data set changed the results of Thomas High School only.
+The overall summary of the schools did not change since we performed the data cleansing only to the requested data points.The mistake was made on the 9th grades scores on Thomas Hight School, we proceed to change their math and reading grades to NaN, and preform the analysis again, these changes on the data set did changed the results of Thomas High School.

 ## Changes to Thom High School